Russian polar expedition of 1900–1902: Expedition to Cape Chelyuskin

 The next trip, to Cape Chelyuskin, Toll decided to carry out himself, together with Kolchak and two mushers, Nosov and Zheleznyakov.
 Because of the lack of dogs, all four men often pulled the sledges themselves.
 Locating the cache at Gafner Bay, left the previous autumn, proved difficult as it was covered by some eight meters of snow.
 After a week of digging, Kolchak and Toll abandoned their attempts to reach the cache and decided to survey the area.
 Exhausted, they returned to Zarya on 18 May, having spent 41 days away from the ship in harsh weather.
 After that trip, Kolchak changed his attitude to dogs from ignorance to great care.
 The friendly relations between Kolchak and Toll strengthened, and in 1901 Toll named after Kolchak one of the islands that they discovered.
 Kolchak himself named another island and a cape after his bride, Sophia Feodorovna Omirova, who was waiting for him in St. Petersburg.

 Kolchak's next expedition from the ship nearly cost him his life.
-When he, together with Byalynitsky-Birulya and two sailors, decided to lower a dredge into a crack in the ice, they were surprise an angry polar bear.
+When he, together with Byalynitsky-Birulya and two sailors, decided to lower a dredge into a crack in the ice, they were surprised by an angry polar bear.
 A dog came to their rescue and distracted the bear while the sailors ran to their camp for their rifles.